sukanyasmeher/sfal-vsd/AdvancedPhysicalDesign.md

 <details>
   <summary> Lab </summary>

 ## Open Source EDA Tools Introduction

+Refer the link for more information - https://github.com/The-OpenROAD-Project/OpenLane

 1. The libraries are located in `/home/vsduser/Desktop/work/tools/openlane_working_dir/pdks/sky130A/libs.ref`.
 We will be working with `sky130_fd_sc_hd` library.
    - `sky130_fd` is skywater foundry library